 Despite this, the most vulnerable are children.
-Their brains are still developing and thus very malleable, which white noise can definitely end up using in the worst way possible.
+Their brains are still developing and thus very malleable, which might be affected by white noise, for example: brain rewires in a negative manner.

 First and foremost, babies need a lot of variety and care to grow up.
 While white noise may seem ideal for soothing them and letting them sleep, but it’s not entirely true.

 Due to being loud, repetitive and senseless, white noise can cause the brains of babies to slow or even halt development, until removed.
 Simply put, the brain isn’t aware it needs to process anything complex, so it doesn’t prepare itself for that.